jacksonvanover/jacksonvanover.github.io/docs/index.markdown

 title: Home
 ---
 # About
 I am **Jackson Vanover**.
 I received my Ph.D. in Computer Science from UC Davis where I researched practical tools for testing and tuning numerical code.

 For some working notes on what I'm currently learning about, check out recent posts to [my blog](/blog/index.html).
-For high-level explainers of the work I did during my dissertation, check out these blog posts.
+For a high-level explainer of some of the work I did during my dissertation, you can check out [this blog post]({% post_url 2025-12-01-When-Numerical-Code-Silently-Fails %}) in which I demonstrate how a tool I designed can find latent exception-handling failures in floating-point code.

 # Recent News
 __[11/05/25]__ A recording of the talk I gave at this year's BLIS retreat is now available to stream [here](https://www.youtube.com/watch?v=KUKl16BnfvA).